PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 Now we will enable flash encryption, a security mechanism supported by the ESP32 that defeats attacks like the one demonstrated above.
 The ESP32 supports two kinds of flash encryption modes: Release, and Development:

-* In **Release Mode**, flash encryption is permanently enabled, and the DOWNLOAD_DL_ENCRYPT eFuse is burned.
+* In **Release Mode**, flash encryption is permanently enabled, and the DISABLE_DL_ENCRYPT eFuse is burned.
 This means the user cannot upload anymore plaintext firmware to the board via UART any more, and the firmware can only be updated via OTA in the release mode.
-* In **Development Mode**, flash encryption can be disabled a limited number of times, and the DOWNLOAD_DL_ENCRYPT eFuse is not burned.
+* In **Development Mode**, flash encryption can be disabled a limited number of times, and the DISABLE_DL_ENCRYPT eFuse is not burned.
 This allows the user to upload new plaintext firmware.

 For this project, we will only use Development Mode.